-Philadelphia Memories (Part VI)
+Philadelphia Memories (Part IV)

 Another Icon Gone: Goodbye to Philadelphia's Old Original Bookbinder's, the legendary 116 year-old Society Hill restaurant.
 Word is that the latest generation of owners ran the joint into the ground.

 Beginning as a lowly oyster bar, Bookbinder's moved to Second and Walnut Streets in 1898 to be closer to the Delaware River docks.
 And began its ascent to eventually emerge as one of Philly's best-known dining establishments.